 What is Biofeedback?

-For individuals experiencing anxiety, trauma, chronic pain, concussion, or other forms of nervous system dysregulation, biofeedback provides insight into how the body is functioning under stress.
-When the nervous system shifts into a “fight, flight, or freeze” response, it can leave you feeling overwhelmed, tense, or disconnected.
-Through guided training, biofeedback helps your system relearn how to access the parasympathetic “rest and digest” state, the place where calm, regulation, and healing occur.
+For those dealing with anxiety, trauma, chronic pain, post-concussion symptoms, or broader nervous system dysregulation, biofeedback offers a clear window into how the body responds to stress.
+When your system shifts into a “fight, flight, or freeze” state, it can feel overwhelming, activating, or disconnecting.
+With guided training, biofeedback supports your ability to access the parasympathetic “rest and digest” state where calm, balance, and recovery take place.

 How It Works